Skip to content

 The Eight Questions

-What every household with assets should ask before signing.
+What every household with assets should ask before they renew.

 "Auto insurance for a high-end household is not a price comparison.
 It is a contract audit.
 Here is what a real audit looks like."